-24 x 10/100/1000Base-T RJ-45 Auto-MDI/MDIX ports are located at the front of the Managed Switch.
-These RJ-45 ports allow user to connect their traditional copper-based Ethernet/Fast Ethernet devices to the network.
-All these ports support auto-negotiation and MDI/MDIX auto-crossover, i.e. either crossover or straight through CAT-5 UTP or STP cable may be used.
+4 x 10/100/1000Base-T RJ-45 Auto-MDI/MDIX ports are located at the front of the Managed Switch.
+These RJ-45 ports allow users to connect their traditional copper-based Ethernet/Fast Ethernet devices to the network.
+All these ports support auto-negotiation and MDI/MDIX auto-crossover, i.e. either crossover or straight through CAT-5 UTP or STP cables may be used.

-RS-232 DB-9 Port
+RJ-45 DB-9 Port

-The RS-232 DB-9 port is located at the rear of the Managed Switch.
-This DB-9 port is used for local, out-of-band management.
-Since this DB-9 port of the Managed switch is DTE, a null modem is also required to be connected to the Managed Switch and the PC.
-By connecting this DB-9 port, it allows you to configure & check the status of Managed Switch even when the network is down.
+The RJ-45 DB-9 port is located on the front panel of the Managed Switch.
+This RJ-45 DB-9 port is used for local, out-of-band management.
+This DB-9 port is DTE; therefore, a null modem is required to connect the Managed Switch and the PC.
+With a connection through RJ-45 DB-9 port, users can configure and check the Managed Switch even when the network is down.